DineshSolanki/DineshSolanki/README.md

 ### Hi there 👋

 I'm Dinesh Solanki, a computer science graduate with a master's degree from [M.B.M.
 University](https://www.mbm.ac.in/).
-I'm passionate about coding and contributing to open-source projects.
+I'm passionate about coding and contributing to open-source projects with experience building backend systems and APIs in Java and C#.
+I'm passionate about writing clean, readable code and delivering robust, scalable solutions.
 I'm always open to collaborating on new and innovative ideas.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/dinesh-solanki/) or check out my [blog](https://aprogrammers.wordpress.com/) to learn more about me.

 ## 🚀 Technologies
 ![Java](https://img.shields.io/badge/-java-E34A86?style=flat-square&logo=java)